Car Insurance for Drivers Over 70

 How does my age affect the cost of my car insurance?

 As a general rule, the statistical likelihood of being involved in a car accident goes down as you get older, other things being equal.
 17-25 year olds are in the most risky age group on the road, meaning that they get offered some of the highest premiums on the market (again, all other things being equal).

 Drivers over the age of 40 are considered to be the safest, given what could be up to 27 years of driving experience.

 Drivers over 70 certainly benefit from this, even more so with a good no claims discount built up.
-A no claims discount is a consistently great way to save money on your car insurance with many providers offering up to 75% off your premiums if you've not claimed for five years.
+A no claims discount is a consistently great way to get cheap car insurance with many providers offering up to 75% off your premiums if you've not claimed for five years.